bpbwaite/redeemcore/README.md

 ## Use Case

 The purpose of RedemptionCore is to allow programming the GPIO pins on a Raspberry Pi to react to events during Twitch stream.
 For example, "turn on a light when you receive a donation or subscription".
-The scope has grown to include bits, follows, and even point redeems with custom messages.
+The scope has grown to include bits, follows, raids, and even point redeems with custom messages.

 ## Installation & Dependencies